 This is a summary of my YouTube Video Review, you can watch the whole piece linked at the bottom of the blog post.

-It's been 10 years since Fujifilm first introduced the x100 series, and over the years people came to really appreciate the user experience and the results you can get with these types of cameras.
-10 years later, and we arrive at this, the Fujifilm X100V.
+It's been over 10 years since Fujifilm first introduced the X100 series, and over the years people came to really appreciate the user experience and the results you can get with these types of cameras.
+10 years later, we arrive at this, the Fujifilm X100V.

 Expectations Vs Reality

 Fujifilm officially presents the X100V as a premium compact digital camera.
-Not a perfect hybrid for everything but a small, lightweight, portable and compact camera, created for travelling, street photography and meant as an everyday carry.
+Not a perfect hybrid for everything but a small, lightweight, portable and compact camera, created for travel and street photography, meant as an everyday carry.

 The Little Details Matter